The President of India

 The veto power that the President of India can use to overturn a bill, or he can sign the bill and keep it to himself – is called an absolute veto.

 If there is a majority of members of the legislature, they can deny the veto of the President of India.
 This veto is currently revoked.

 [C] Suspended Veto:

 If the bill is sent to the President for his consent, the President may return the bill for reconsideration.
 If the bill is sent back to the President, the President is bound to sign it.

 The President may leave the bill forever without agreeing or disagreeing with it.
 This is called – pocket veto.

 Financial Power

 - According to the constitution, the president has many important financial powers in his hands.
-For each financial year, a statement of estimated income and expenditure has to submit to the President in Parliament,
+For each financial year, a statement of estimated income and expenditure has to be submitted to the President in Parliament,

 - Usually, the Union Finance Minister presents the budget of the Central Government to the Parliament on behalf of the President.